3scale/threescale-wasm-auth/docs/reference.md

 #### Authorization header

 A request might also include these in an `Authorization` header.
-The resolution here will assign the `application key` if there are at least two values as output, so we'll take advantage of that.
+The resolution here will assign the `application key` if there is one or two output at the end.

 The `Authorization` header specifies a value with the type of authorization and then its value encoded as [`Base64`](https://en.wikipedia.org/wiki/Base64) in a URL-safe way.
 This means we